|HOME|||||ARTIST|||||GALLERY OF PAINTINGS|||||EXHIBITS|||||PURCHASING|||||COFFEE|||||MENTIONS|||||MEMORIES|||||CONTACT|

-Fernweh Press published a beautiful catalogue of the writings and the paintings that were created for the 2017 Edging Forward exhibit at The Robert Bateman Centre.
+Fernweh Press published a beautiful catalogue of the writings and the atmospheric landscape paintings that were created for the 2017 Edging Forward art collection and exhibit at The Robert Bateman Centre in Victoria.
 To view, please click on the circle.

-Carbon Thoughts by Nancyanne Cowell was selected for a post card addressed to the honourable Office of the Prime Minister of Canada.
+Nancyanne's Carbon Thoughts painting was selected for a post card addressed to the Honourable Office of the Prime Minister of Canada.
 It captures the transforming energy of my country's maple tree.
 A seed, giving life to Canada's Parliamentary Library and Peace Tower — knowledge and compassion.

-Carbon Thoughts (detail), by Nancyanne Cowell was selected for the front cover of Focus Magazine, October-November 2017 issue.
+Nancyanne's Carbon Thoughts painting was published on the front cover of Focus Magazine, September-October 2017 issue.

 Achieving Sustainable Community Development

-The artist is quoted: "By responding to themes, legends and fairy tales within each chapter, I draw on relationships and interconnections between our built environment and the natural world.
+"By responding to themes, legends and fairy tales within each chapter, I draw on relationships and interconnections between our built environment and the natural world.
 Water — as a symbol of renewal, cleansing and emotional energy; flows throughout the painting series.
 It is the source of all life.
 Making up most of the Earth and most of our bodies, water is a conduit between and amongst all species, communities and the biosphere.
 Painting beyond the conventional boundaries of the traditional 'landscape', my brushes found moments of emotion and wonder expressing these marvelous mysteries.
 These paintings are an offering that we may find possibility — towards a fresh understanding of being.
-With our planet deeply seeking care, perhaps this exhibition will stir both our hearts and minds to find meaning and strengthen our connection with the world around us." - Nancyanne Cowell, Edging Forward art collection
+With our planet deeply seeking care, perhaps this project will stir both our hearts and minds to find meaning and strengthen our connection with the world around us." - Nancyanne Cowell, Edging Forward Art Collection

 SEASIDE Magazine, January 2014 issue, published an article Time Suspended: Dust Motes, Dragonflies and Dandelion Clocks by Stephanie Webb, BA, BFA, MA, Contemporary Art Critic. [..."Many speak about the beauty of Cowell's paintings; however, for me, these canvases are more.
 Something deeper is implied.
 For example, in Timewriter (pictured), swirling brushstrokes of deep burgundy vibrate with energy yet are held in check by the areas of blush pink and incandescent cinnamon.
 These quieter spaces, or pauses, encourage contemplation.
 Also, the inclusion of other elements and motifs, such as dots and dragonfly, is telling.
 I am reminded of days gone by — when there was time to watch dust motes dance in the sunbeams, when there were opportunities to stare lazily at darting dragonflies and when I really believed you could tell the time by blowing dandelion clocks — and I mourn my loss of innocence.
 The dragonfly is a gentle reminder that change is inevitable.
 Like the circle, these ancient beings are often seen as symbols of transformation and connote the cyclical nature of life."...]